 Please introduce yourself to your Session Chairperson in the break just before your presentation session.
 The lecture rooms are equipped with modern hardware for audio-visual presentations and student helpers will assist you to ensure that everything works, including putting on a headset with microphone.
-When preparing your final Powerpoint file, please consult this page again in case there is updated information.

 - Presentations must be prepared in Powerpoint.
 Other formats will not be supported.